Zwill1/PHP-PRODUCT-UPLOAD-V2/README.md

 - Product Long Description
 - Product Review Count (Calculate the average review score)

-Website will include a page to create a product,edit and update the values of a product in the database.
+Website will include pages to create a product, edit and update the values of a product in the database.
 Product pages will display all the information on the page from the database with the values from above.

+## Features

+- Register users with a email, username and password that is hashed.
+- Allows Logins and Logout
+- Uses Sessions.
+- Sets log in details to local storage and deletes when logged out.